The Wounded Seagull

 - Oil on canvas

-- Probably made in
+- probably made in

-- Courrières, Nord-Pas-de-Calais, France, Europe
+- Courrières, Nord-Pas-de-Calais region, France, Europe

 - Classification